 Since we live in an area of North America blessed with 4 distinct seasons (or 5, if you count "mud" season), heating our home using renewable energy is a high priority.
 Our house is designed using passive solar principles, where sunlight shining directly on a dark-colored, massive, heat-retaining floor provides about 50% of our seasonal heating needs.
 The remaining 50% is obtained from burning local trees that have fallen down due to disease, wind damage, or just from thinning them for better, healthier, and straighter growth.

 Heating with wood has often been discouraged, especially in highly populated areas, because of inefficiency, pollution, and non-local sourcing of firewood.
 But all 3 reputed problems can be solved by burning locally obtained wood in a cleaner manner.
 For us this meant building a masonry, or retained-heat, stove.
 To learn more about the history and technology of masonry heating, we'd suggest: "The Book of Masonry Stoves" by David Lyle.
-Burning wood fast, hot, and with plenty of air, and with masonry to capture much of the heat gives efficiencies often over 80%, fewer particulates, and it's a renewable resource that breaks down into CO2 whether you burn it or let it rot on the ground.
+Burning wood fast, hot, and with plenty of air, and with masonry to capture much of the heat gives efficiencies often over 80%, fewer particulates, and it is a renewable resource that breaks down into CO2 whether you burn it or let it rot on the ground.
 We cut up only dead fallen trees or use "thinnings" of small saplings cut to improve neighboring tree vigor, to obtain enough "kindling" wood, and to boost the potassium level in the ashes, making them a better fertilizer on low-potassium soils.

 The second version, built on its predecessor's cement foundation, was purpose-built for heating.
 The recycled door framework was airtight.
 The inner layers of recycled paving brick harbored circuitous chambers for maximum heat transfer into the brick mass.
 And the outer face brick layer was chosen for appearance and isolated from the inner brick by a small airspace.
 This prevented any cracks in the outer brick caused by uneven expansion and contraction of the masonry.
 It is still in use.

 When the stove is first lit, combustion gases pass straight up the chimney, for maximum "draft" and a very quick start-up.
 When the stove pipe's external temperature reaches 500° F., we rotate the handle on a solid draft damper that forces the gases through an extra 12 feet of stove pipe surrounded by at least 8 inches of refractory cement and brick.
 And when the fire subsides to "coals" we usually flip an additional control on the stove that forces gases through a secondary ceramic "afterburner" designed by the stove's manufacturer, Harman Stoves in Pennsylvania.